cgreysongaito/SlowFast_RatchetEffects/README.md

     * slowfast_figures.jl &ndash; julia script to produce the figures in the manuscript
     * slowfast_rednoise.jl &ndash; julia script to run the canard finder algorithm with red noise
     * slowfast_whitenoise.jl &ndash; julia script to run the canard finder algorithm with white noise
+    * slowfast_CV.jl &ndash; julia script to calculate the coefficient of variation as the consumer's life history was varied from fast to slow
 * .gitignore &ndash; file containing files and folders that git should ignore
 * LICENSE.txt &ndash; CC by 4.0 License for this repository
 * README.md &ndash; this file